dashingsoft/pyarmor/docs/man.rst

---platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1>              Disable or enable advanced mode --restrict <0,1,2,3,4>        Set restrict mode --package-runtime <0,1,2,3>   Where to save runtime files, and how to make bootstrap code -n, --no-runtime              DO NOT generate runtime files --enable-suffix               Generate the runtime package with unique name
+--platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1>              Disable or enable advanced mode --restrict <0,1,2,3,4>        Set restrict mode --runtime <0,1,2,3>           Where to save runtime files -n, --no-runtime              DO NOT generate runtime files --bootstrap <0,1,2,3>         How to insert bootstrap code to entry script

 **DESCRIPTION**